reruo321/Spring-Practice/Spring-Boot/Kotlin/007-Spring-Boot-with-MongoDB/README.md

 Since we marked *postId* with @Id, we can easily define a READ service querying *postId*, by calling commentRepository.findById().

 ### Update
-By using ReactiveCrudRepository.save(), we can either update a document, or create a new one if the entity's ID is not in the database.
+By using ReactiveCrudRepository.save(), we can either UPDATE a document, or create a new one if the entity's ID is not in the database.

     fun updateComment(newComment: Comment, postId: Int): Mono<Comment>{
     return commentRepository.save(newComment)